-- 1. Create a keystore file to store the private key and certificate for the GAX server. - To create a self-signed certificate, execute the following command: keytool -keystore keystore -alias gax -genkey -keyalg RSA -ext SAN=dns:domain name
+- 1. Create a keystore file to store the private key and certificate for the GAX server. - To create a self-signed certificate, execute the following command: keytool -keystore keystore -alias gax -genkey -keyalg RSA

 As prompted, enter the information required.
 Note that it is mandatory to specify the value of -alias as gax.